Trump takes aim at Watergate scandal reporter Carl Bernstein | Malay Mail

 He also slammed CNN — a frequent target of criticism from the president — saying that the network “is being torn apart from within based on their being caught in a major lie and refusing to admit the mistake.”

-Bernstein was one of the reporters on a CNN story that cited Trump’s former attorney Michael Cohen as claiming that the US president knew in advance about a June 2016 meeting in which Russians were expected to share dirt on then-election rival Hillary Clinton.
+Bernstein was one of the reporters on a CNN story that quoted sources as saying Trump’s former attorney Michael Cohen claimed the US president knew in advance about a June 2016 meeting in which Russians were expected to share dirt on then-election rival Hillary Clinton.

 The story has since been called into question as one of the sources — Cohen’s own lawyer Lanny Davis — recanted, but the network has stood by it.